Rafael-Reis22233/face-hand-detector/README.md

 A Very Nice Haar Cascade for Face detections

-~ It Can also detect Smile !
+~ It Can also detect Smile ! and Also Edges in another Frame